aleck07/programming-languages/inclass-2/README.md

 ```

 ## Citations
-Claude helped explain how some functions should work and guided me with how some library functions work such as `foldl`.
+Claude helped explain how some functions should work and guided me with how some library functions work such as `foldl` and `zip`.